mesham/pynq_api/docs/extended.md

 `int PYNQ_writeDMA(PYNQ_AXI_DMA* dma_state, PYNQ_SHARED_MEMORY* shared_memory, size_t offset, size_t length)`

 This call will write _length_ bytes of data from the _shared_memory_ location in DRAM, starting at _offset_ which is relative to the start of this block of shared memory, to the DMA block of _dma_state_.
+This is non-blocking, i.e. will return before the data transfer has completed, and issuing a write if there is already a write DMA transfer active will result in an error.
 An integer status code is returned indicating success or failure.

 The example here will allocate some shared memory and then fill this up with integers ranging from 0 to 49.
 The DMA block whose control port is at memory location _0x4D00000_ is then opened and a write issued to the engine to copy the 50 integers from host DDR starting at location _0x0_ of the _shared_memory_ block to the PL.
 We then wait for the DMA to complete and then close the engine and free the shared memory.